Meet Our SAROI Fellows!

 Graham Goodwin is currently a PhD student in the Interdisciplinary Humanities group at University of California-Merced studying under Nicola Lercari.
 His research interests focus on exploring sensory and bodily experiences in the past through digital methodologies such as Geographic Information Systems (GIS), Virtual Reality (VR), and 3D modeling supplemented by phenomenological description.
 He plans to use these digital methodologies such as airborne Light Detection and Ranging (LiDAR), digital photogrammetry, and Geographic Information Systems (GIS) to capture and analyze new geospatial datasets describing archaeological landscapes.
 His goal is to identify spatial patterns within urban spaces at the ancient Maya city of Palenque and examine whether and how these spatial relationships shaped a population’s experiences in antiquity.
 His methods to approach this question utilize different geospatial methodologies to analyze patterns of movement, visibility, and sound propagation so that the bodily experience of past people can be better understood.
 To achieve a more humanistic understanding of the past, phenomenological and embodied descriptions of sites, landscapes, and artifacts will be used to enhance objective and empirical digital methodologies.

 Dr. Julia Jong Haines is Mellon Postdoctoral Fellow at Cornell University and a historical archaeologist whose research focuses on the intersections of inequality, community identities, and landscapes.
+She is also an incoming faculty member at Syracuse University, starting Fall 2023.
 Her research examines the historical changes to the political economies of Asian and African diaspora communities on the Indian Ocean island Mauritius from the 18th through the mid-20th century—a time when the island was besieged by sugar cane monocropping, deforestation, and village/urban development.
 With local Mauritian collaborators, Dr. Haines is also involved in supporting community-centered heritage and public history projects.
 Her current research project asks: How did settlement emerge on the island, particularly in the spaces between sugar plantation borders?
 What inequities can we identify in the landscape due to communities’ local geographies and their access to resources?
 With the SAROI fellowship, Dr. Haines will integrate remote sensing landscape methods with her existing archival and archaeological data in order to model the long-term consequences of plantation systems on public health, social inequality, and ecological change that continued through and after the dissolution of slavery- and indenture-based economies on Mauritius.